 Scoring components.
 Candidate responses are scored on a scale.
 Some tests use a four-point score scale; other tests use a three-point score scale.
 A score of 1 represents little or no command of the characteristics, and 3 (for those on a three-point scale) or 4 (for those on a four-point scale) represents a strong command of the characteristics.
 Each constructed response is independently scored by two scorers, and these scores are summed for a total possible score range of 2 to 6 for three-point score scales or 2 to 8 for four-point score scales.
+If the two scores are not identical or adjacent, additional scoring is conducted to resolve the discrepancy.

+Scorer qualifications.
 To participate in the holistic scoring process, scorers must meet specific qualifications such as: